Bodev13/cards/README.md

 ```

 ### 5 Run the application
-Note: If running inside Docker, make sure your app.run() uses host="0.0.0.0" so the app is accessible from outside the container.
+Note: If running inside Docker, make sure your `app.run()` uses `host="0.0.0.0"` so the app is accessible from outside the container.

 ```bash
 python app.py
 ```

-### 6. Update your app.py (if using Docker)
-Make sure your Flask app runs on all interfaces

-### 7. Build and run the container with docker-compose
+### 6. Build and run the container with docker-compose

 ```bash
 docker-compose up --build
 ```

-### 8. Open your browser and go to
+### 7. Open your browser and go to
 ```bash
 http://localhost:5001
 ```